Pagbilao: Puting Buhangin Beach and Kwebang Lampas (updated)

 Click on pictures for a larger-sized version

-Locals call the beach where we landed Lukang Beach after its owner - a Chinese businessman based in Lucena City.
-Its fine white sand and crystal clear emerald waters enticed us into spending considerable time lazing around and taking photographs.
+Locals call the beach where we landed Lukang Beach after its former owner a Chinese businessman based in Lucena City.
+(The local government of Pagbilao has since taken over the ownership and management of the beach.)
+Its fine white sand and crystal clear turquoise waters enticed us into spending considerable time lazing around and taking photographs.
 The area immediately in front of the beach is clear of rocks and coral and therefore ideal for swimming although one can venture into the rocky areas on both ends of the cove for some snorkeling.

-There’s an entrance fee of P50 here and some cottages for rent.
-But the shade under the trees was perfect with a thin carpet of Bermuda grass lining parts of the sandy ground so we chose a nice spot to place our things and to take our snack for the afternoon.
+There's an entrance fee of P80 here and huts/cottages for rent.
+The first time we were here we found the shade under the trees just perfect with a thin carpet of Bermuda grass lining parts of the sandy ground.
+We were able to choose a nice spot to place our things and to take our snack for the afternoon.
 There was only one other group in the cove, otherwise we pretty much had it all to ourselves.
+The second time around there many more huts and cottages covering the spot where the Bermuda grass used to be.

 The Bermuda grass under the shade of the coconut palms was a pleasant surprise.
 We didn’t have to rent one of the beach huts here but simply placed our stuff on the sand and lay there to rest after our swim.